 able to be used for any purpose except 911 operations;

-* The 911 Dwelling Fee will not take effect until July 1, 2018 to ensure ample time
+* The 911 Dwelling Fee did not take effect until July 1, 2018 to ensure ample time

 for the public to plan and be prepared for the change;

 * The 911 Dwelling fee is $75 per Year per dwelling;